 Three-night Nile Cruise, travel to Cleopatra's port city of Alexandria and journey as far south as Abu Simbel (+ add-on tour of Jordan!)

-LAND ONLY TOUR: price $6,999.
-Canadian/person.
-Starts in Amman, Jordan and ends in Cairo, Egypt.
+LAND ONLY TOUR: Starts and finishes in Amman, Jordan

 2021 AIRFARE: Our flights specialist estimates the cost of the airfare to be approximately $1,600 CAD departing and returning from Vancouver BC to Amman, Jordan.
 PLEASE NOTE THIS IS AN ESTIMATE FROM VANCOUVER, ONLY VALID AT THE TIME OF POSTING.
 You do NOT have to come to Vancouver to join this tour.
 Our flights specialist can quote you flights from any city.